jdefrance7/SeniorDesignProject/Arduino/README.md

 ### CAN Transmitter and Receiver Test

-Tests the transmitting and receiving operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver (courtesy of Atlantis Specialist Technologies).
+Tests the transmitting and receiving operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver (code courtesy of Atlantis Specialist Technologies).

 ---